 Vision and eye health both play key roles in mental wellbeing, social functioning and in staying connected with communities and support mechanisms.
 In phase one of the Covid-19 emergency response, eye care providers had to move rightly from helping millions of patients each month to offering very restricted services.
 This means many people are now living with unmet vision and eye health needs which could lead to serious problems, and sight loss if not addressed.

-As we move to phase two of the Covid-19 pandemic, UK governments have made it clear that there is no quick solution.
+As we move through the second wave of the Covid-19 pandemic, UK governments have made it clear that there is no quick solution.
 Even developing effective immunisation, treatment, or another public health solution could take at least 12 to 18 months and possibly much longer for it to have an impact.
 Primary eye care providers must therefore adapt and continue to meet eye health needs safely during the pandemic.

 Looking ahead, it is now clear the UK governments will base their ‘lockdown’ decisions on the infection rate (R) and other variables.
 This includes a move towards a more regionalised response to control local outbreaks – e.g. localised lockdowns.
 To learn more read our ‘How to navigate out of the lockdown’ – which is updated based on new announcements by UK governments and health systems.